Indonesia's president cancels China trip as protests continue

 The protests, the first major test for Prabowo's nearly year-old government, began in Jakarta this week over lawmakers' pay and worsened after a police vehicle hit and killed a motorcycle rider.

-Prabowo had been due to attend a "Victory Day" parade in China on September 3 to mark the 80th anniversary of the end of World War Two following Japan's formal surrender.
+Prabowo had been due to attend a "Victory Day" parade in China on Sep 3 to mark the 80th anniversary of the end of World War II, following Japan's formal surrender.

 The protests, the first major test for Prabowo's nearly year-old government, began in Jakarta this week over lawmakers' pay and worsened after a police vehicle hit and killed a motorcycle rider.